Athens Metro

 Lines

-• Line 3 (blue): Links Athens International Airport with the city center, stopping at Syntagma Square and Monastiraki.
+• Line 3 (Blue): This is the most versatile line.
+It connects the Athens International Airport with the city center, stopping at Syntagma Square and Monastiraki, and continues to the Port of Piraeus.

-Athens metro runs approximately from 5:30am till 12:30am (midnight).
-On Fridays and Saturdays, the last train departs at 2am.
+The Athens metro runs approximately from 5:30 am until 12:30 am (midnight).
+On Fridays and Saturdays, the last train departs at 2 am.

 Frequency varies according to day and time.
 It ranges from 3-5 minutes during rush hour to 5 or 10 minutes during off-peak hours.